w3b3d3v/buildspace-projects/Rust_State_Machine/en/Section_1/Lesson_3_Store_And_Read.md

 ### Option and Option Handling

-One of the key principals of Rust is to remove undefined behavior from your code.
+One of the key principles of Rust is to remove undefined behavior from your code.

 One way undefined behavior can happen is by allowing states like `null` to exist.
 Rust prevents this by having the user explicitly handle all cases, and this is where the creation of the `Option` type comes in.
 Spend a moment to re-review [the section on `Option`](https://doc.rust-lang.org/book/ch06-01-defining-an-enum.html?highlight=option#the-option-enum-and-its-advantages-over-null-values) from the Rust book if needed.